Skip to main content

 Environmental Impact Statement

-Mining plan modifications were approved in 2015 and 2018 and this supplemental review will analyze the potential environmental effects of mining all of the federal coal covered by those approvals as well as an amendment currently pending with Montana Department of Environmental Quality.
+Mining plan modifications were approved in 2015 and 2018 and this supplemental review will analyze the potential environmental effects of mining all the federal coal covered by those approvals.
 This supplemental review will also respond to concerns raised by the Court about the 2018 approval related to the prior analysis of the climate impacts of combusting the mined coal.
+The Amendment 3 mine expansion includes 7,100 acres adjacent to the Amendment 2 mining area, with expected operations to extend 11.5 years into 2037.

-All comments must have been received or postmarked by September 6, 2023, to be considered in the preparation of the Draft EIS.
+All comments must be received or postmarked by June 14, 2024, to be considered in the preparation of the Draft EIS.
 Additional information regarding the EIS may be obtained from Roberta Martinez Hernandez at (303) 263-4705 or rmartinezhernandez@osmre.gov.

 Contact